logikfabrik/uJet/docs/source/working_with_properties.rst

 DisplayAttribute
 ^^^^^^^^^^^^^^^^
 Use the `DisplayAttribute` attribute to customize the property name and description in the Umbraco back office.
+The `DisplayAttribute` attribute makes it possible to set sort order (`Order`), and property group (`GroupName`) also.

 UIHintAttribute
 ^^^^^^^^^^^^^^^